does medicare cover assisted living in texas

 • Skilled nursing: Medicare Part A will cover some care at a skilled nursing facility.
 Skilled nursing facilities offer medical care for recovering after an illness or injury and rehabilitative services such as physical, occupational, and speech therapy.

-• Prescription drugs: You can also have prescription drug coverage through either a Medicare Part D or Medicare Advantage Prescription Drug plan.
+• Prescription drugs: You can also have prescription drug coverage through a Medicare Part D or Medicare Advantage Prescription Drug plan.

 • Hospice care: For late-stage dementia and Alzheimer’s patients, Original Medicare offers a hospice benefit.